On Linear Learning with Manycore Processors: Implementation on Manycore Processors

 For the implementation we use pthreads which provides synchronization mechanisms with mutexes and thread barriers.
 Since barriers are relatively expensive, we replace them with a mechanism based on integer counters protected by mutexes similar to~\cite{SpiralBar}.

-In addition to synchronization per thread, we need to coordinate running and stopping the tasks at the beginning and the end of each epoch $t$ (as presented in Fig.~\ref{fig:duhl}).
+In addition to synchronization per thread, we need to coordinate running and stopping the tasks at the beginning and the end of each epoch $t$ (see Fig.~\ref{fig:duhl}).
 To avoid the overhead of creating and destroying threads, we use a thread pool with a constant number of threads for $\A$ and $\B$.
 To synchronize, we use another counter-based barrier scheme similar to the one described above.